ejkington/rimbo-beer-brewery-ms1/README.md

 - links to resturants and bars that has the brewery beers in stock
 - an pop up for confirming the age of the user at the start page
 - popup for accepting cookies
+- slide show of pictures of the brewery on the header image

 ## testing